yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual.md

 The node agent is used to manage communication between YugabyteDB Anywhere and the node.
 YugabyteDB Anywhere uses node agents to communicate with the nodes, and once installed, YugabyteDB Anywhere no longer requires SSH or sudo access to nodes.

-(Node agents are installed onto instances automatically when adding instances or running the pre-provisioning script using the `--install_node_agent` flag.)
+Node agents are installed onto instances automatically when adding instances or running the pre-provisioning script using the `--install_node_agent` flag.

-You can install the YugabyteDB node agent manually as follows:
+You can install the YugabyteDB node agent manually.
+As the `yugabyte` user, do the following:

 1. Download the installer from YugabyteDB Anywhere using the API token of the Super Admin, as follows: